Reciprocal Latent Fields for Precomputed Sound Propagation: Results

 \begin{itemize}[leftmargin=1.0em, style=nextline, noitemsep] \item \emph{Proposed method (\emph{RLF}).} Based on the results of Sec.~\ref{sec:results:comparative}, we adopt a 16-dimensional \emph{RLF $G_{\mathrm{DIAG}}$} model for path distance and level estimation, combined with an 8-dimensional dot-product model for decay times, as this configuration offers a good balance between accuracy and computational cost.

 \item \emph{Ground truth (\emph{GT}).} This corresponds to the wave coding method described in Sec.~\ref{sec:parametric_coding:rendering}.

 \item \emph{Low anchor (\emph{LA}).} A simplistic system based on free-space propagation, independent of scene geometry.
-Distance attenuation slopes and offsets for direct sound and early reflections are obtained from a linear fit to ground-truth data, to avoid overly salient level differences relative to the other systems. \end{itemize}
+Distance attenuation slopes and offsets for direct sound and early reflections are obtained from a linear fit to ground-truth data, to avoid overly salient level differences relative to the other systems. \end{itemize} Other real-time methods from Sec.~\ref{sec:related_work:simulation} were not included as these approaches heavily rely on subjective authoring, making the result dependent on the designer and not reproducible.

-All are implemented in an interactive runtime environment for the \emph{Audio Gym} map, using the Godot game engine~\cite{Godot2024} and the Wwise audio middleware~\cite{Wwise2024}.
+The RLF, GT, and LA systems are implemented in an interactive runtime environment for the \emph{Audio Gym} map, using the Godot game engine~\cite{Godot2024} and the Wwise audio middleware~\cite{Audiokinetic2025}.
+Both the RLF and GT methods are rendered using the method in Sec.~\ref{sec:parametric_coding:rendering} from their respective acoustic parameter fields.

 For each system, we record synchronized audio and video using a fixed source position and receiver trajectory across five acoustic scenes spanning a wide range of conditions: a large reverberant building (Scene 1), an outdoor environment (Scene 2), a maze (Scene 3), a forest of cylindrical reflectors (Scene 4), and a coupled-room configuration connecting a highly absorptive space to a highly reflective one (Scene 5).
-Twenty-eight game audio professionals rated the realism of the three systems on a 0–100 scale.
+Sound stimuli were gunshots and speech.
+Twenty-eight game audio professionals rated the realism of the three systems on a 0–100 scale, based on the pre-recorded videos.

 Ratings were analyzed using a linear mixed-effects model with system, scene, and their interaction as fixed effects, and participant-specific random intercepts and slopes.
 Mean scores are reported in Table \ref{tab:mushra_results}.
 Pairwise comparisons reveal that both the proposed RLF model and the ground-truth wave coding system are rated significantly higher than the low anchor (both $p < 0.001$, large effect sizes with Cohen’s $d \approx 1.4$ \cite{Cohen1988}).
-In contrast, no statistically significant difference is observed between RLF and ground truth ($p = 0.41$, negligible effect size), indicating perceptual equivalence.
-This trend is consistent across all tested acoustic scenes.
+In contrast, no statistically significant difference is observed between RLF and ground truth ($p = 0.41$, negligible effect size), indicating systems are perceived as equally realistic.
+This trend is consistent in all the acoustic scenes tested.